-Part 2 – From New York to NMDA or Red Meat, Oops
+Part 2 of Our Founder Mike Browning's Antibody Story – From New York to NMDA

 In 1987 I applied for a tenure track position at the University of Colorado School of Medicine.
 In my job seminar I described using a technique called “red blood cell mediated microinjection” in which you loaded red blood cells with antibodies and fused them with your target cells to microinject the antibodies.
 Unfortunately, in my nervousness I said, “Red meat mediated microinjection”.
 As I stared out at the uncomprehending audience, I could not understand how I had lost them.
 Fortunately for me there were few vegetarians on the committee, and I got the job.